LCS Graph Kernel Based on Wasserstein Distance in Longest Common Subsequence Metric Space: Introduction

 \section{Introduction}

-Graph-structured data have been used widely in various fields, such as chemoinformatics, bioinformatics, social networks, and computer vision \cite{vishwanathan2010graph,kriege2020survey}.
-In graph-structured data classification tasks, a key difficulty is finding a criterion with which to compare graphs.
-However, no matter what method is used for comparison, graph isomorphism is a common difficulty that must be confronted and overcome: Do two graphs have identical topology?
-The degree to which two graphs mutually fit is usually regarded as similarity between two graphs.
-However, graph isomorphism has not been proved as NP complete.
-To date, no polynomial-time solution has been reported \cite{gary1979computers}.
+Graph-structured data have been used widely in various fields such as chemoinformatics, bioinformatics, social networks, and computer vision \cite{vishwanathan2010graph,Kriege_ANS_2020}.{ Graph classification is a branch of graph-structured data research aimed at classifying graphs with or without attributes.
+Many studies have examined graph classification, including investigations of Graph Kernels, which are kernel functions measuring similarity between graphs, and Graph Neural Networks (GNN), which are applications of neural networks in a graph domain.} For graph classification tasks, a key difficulty is finding {an effective method of exploring graphs and aggregating the extracted information, which can be adapted to different classification criteria \cite{huang2021graph}.
+Many state-of-the-art studies of GNNs and Graph Kernels use message-passing mechanisms based on a vertex neighborhood.
+This aggregation strategy brings great success to graph classification, but it still entails some shortcomings such as {\it over-smoothing} difficulties \cite{li2018deeper, chen2020measuring} as described below.}

-\subsection{Breadth-first strategy and Depth-first strategy}
+\subsubsection{Breadth-first strategy and Depth-first strategy}

-Various strategies are available to assess graph isomorphism.
-Some studies specifically find a relation between vertices and their neighbors.
+Various strategies are available for {graph exploration and feature aggregation}.
+Some studies specifically find relations between vertices and their neighbors.
 This type of strategy is a {\it breadth-first strategy}, which tends to construct a neighbor network surrounding a certain vertex.
-As immediate instances, the Weisfeiler--Lehman graph kernel \cite{Shervashidze_JMLR_2011_s} uses the theory of the Weisfeiler--Lehman test \cite{weisfeiler1968reduction}, where vertex neighbors are aggregated as a new vertex label using a hash mapping function.
+For an immediate instance, the Weisfeiler--Lehman Graph Kernel \cite{Shervashidze_JMLR_2011_s}, uses the theory of the Weisfeiler--Lehman test \cite{weisfeiler1968reduction}, where vertex neighbors are aggregated to produce a new vertex label using a hash mapping function.
 The new label denotes a certain neighborhood pattern.
-Then graph isomorphism is resolved through comparison of these compressed labels of topological patterns.
+Then graph similarity can be computed through comparison of these compressed labels of topological patterns.
 However, such breadth-first strategies entail several shortcomings.
-(1) Because breadth-first strategies are based on aggregating information of all neighbors, the embedding of a vertex usually involves excessive information, especially in a dense graph.
-(2) As the depth of a neighbor network increases, it grows geometrically, as does the quantity of information, especially when we want to assess the relationships of vertices that are mutually distant.
+(1) Because {many} breadth-first strategies aggregate information of all neighbors, the embedding of a vertex usually combines excessive information, especially in a dense graph.
+(2) As the depth of a neighbor network increases, {the number of neighbor vertices} grows geometrically, as does the quantity of information, especially when one wants to assess the relations of vertices that are mutually distant. {This phenomenon is called over-smoothing because each aggregation of neighborhood is a ``smooth'' operation: as the depth increases, the aggregated feature of all vertices tend to be similar, leading to over-smoothing \cite{li2018deeper, chen2020measuring}.}